awesome-schedule/plannable/docs/README.md

 -   timeMatrix
 -   buildingList

 The `catalog` variable is an instance of the `Catalog` class and is used to store the course data of the current semester. `scheduleEvaluator` is an instance of the `ScheduleEvaluator` class that is used to store the generated schedules.
 Both instances have instance properties that contain more than a thousand keys/values.
-The othter two variables store the data needed by the `Walking Distance` sort option.
+The other two variables store the data needed by the `Walking Distance` sort option.

 ## Model and Algorithm